GammaPi/JitsiMeet-AutoStart/README.md

 ## Server Reachability Check

-The script determines if your Jitsi server is online by checking:
+When "Offline Reload" is checked the script automatically reloads the webpage if your Jitsi server is offline.

+To achieve this, the script will ping the following path:

 ```
 https://<server_url>/ping
 ```

-Since many Jitsi instances block CORS by default, you must configure a `/ping` endpoint that is publicly accessible.
+Since many Jitsi instances block CORS by default, you **must** configure a `/ping` endpoint that is publicly accessible and disable CORS for this path.

 ### Example Nginx Configuration